What are design rights?

 What impact did Brexit have on RCDs?

-From 1 January 2021, new RCDs are protected in the EU, but not in the UK.
-However, all pre-existing RCDs continue to be protected in the UK through the registration of ‘comparable’ design rights at the Intellectual Property Office (IPO).
-This process is automatic, so any existing RCDs were automatically copied across into UK-registered design rights.
+Since 1 January 2021, new RCDs are protected in the EU, but not in the UK.
+However, all pre-existing RCDs continue to be protected in the UK through the registration of ‘comparable’ design rights at the IPO.
+This process was automatic, so any existing RCDs were automatically copied across into UK-registered design rights.